dattakudale/eureka-server/README.md

 docker run eureka-server:v1

-## Run with Kubernetes  I am using google cloud so please use your porject
+## Run with Kubernetes  using google cloud and use your porject.

 docker tag eureka-server:v1 gcr.io/appsutility-141503/eureka-server:v1